abikirkham/the-soul-train/README.md

 **Issue #1:**
 Hidden checkboxes and labels for the gallery filter and accordion were inaccessible via keyboard due to the use of `display: none;`.
-Used for the navigation, including the icons, such as, ☰, which i found from Microaoft word keyboard.
+Used for the navigation, including the icons, such as, ☰, which I found from Microsoft word keyboard.

 ## Deployment